gerardbm/old-atomic/README.md

-# Atomic
+# Atomic 1.0

 This repository is a copy of the old version of the [Atomic color scheme](https://github.com/gerardbm/atomic).
-This old version is saved into a parallel repository because it provides support for NetBeans, Sublime Text, xfce4-terminal and konsole, while the new version focuses only Vim/Neovim, URxvt and XTerm.
+It has benn saved into a parallel repository because it provides support for NetBeans, Sublime Text, xfce4-terminal and konsole, while the new version focuses only Vim/Neovim, URxvt and XTerm.

-In the new version, colors have been selected using the color space HSLuv (different algorithms).
+In the new version, colors have been selected using the color space HSLuv (different algorithm).

 ### Multiple colors for multiple applications